 Or for additional clarification or information, visit the Building and Safety Division office or call (209) 668-5560 or email us at firstname.lastname@example.org

 Obtaining a Building PermitMost building permits must be applied for in person at the Building Department.
-However, we accept online submitting of building permits for residential re-roofs, heating & air conditioning change outs, minor electrical upgrades and residential Photovoltaic (solar electrical power) Systems less than 10 Kw.
+However, we accept online submitting of building permits for residential re-roofs, heating & air conditioning change outs, and minor electrical upgrades.
 The Building Division does not accept applications via mail, fax or email.

-Online application for residential re-roofs, heating & air conditioning change outs, minor electrical upgrades, and residential Photovoltaic Systems less than 10 Kw
+Online application for residential re-roofs, heating & air conditioning change outs, and minor electrical upgrades.

 Building Permit Application